awsdocs/amazon-ses-developer-guide/doc-source/regions.md

 Amazon SES is available in several AWS Regions around the world\.
 In each Region, AWS maintains multiple Availability Zones\.
 These Availability Zones are physically isolated from each other, but are united by private, low\-latency, high\-throughput, and highly redundant network connections\.
 These Availability Zones enable us to provide very high levels of availability and redundancy, while also minimizing latency\.

-For a list of all of the Amazon SES Regional endpoints, see [Amazon Simple Email Service endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/ses.html) in the *Amazon Web Services General Reference*\.
+For a list of all of the Amazon SES Regional endpoints, see [Amazon Simple Email Service endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/ses.html) in the *AWS General Reference*\.
 To learn more about the number of Availability Zones that are available in each Region, see [AWS Global Infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/)\.

 This section contains information that you need to know if you plan to use Amazon SES in multiple AWS Regions\.
 It discusses the following subjects:
 + [Amazon SES regions and endpoints](#region-endpoints)